-To address this conflict, developers and policymakers must strike a delicate balance between contestability and reliability.
-Thev can implement mechanisms that allow for challenges but establish thresholds or criteria for when contestation is permissible.
-For instance, in the financial industry, if a bank uses AI algorithms to make loan approval decisions based on applicants' creditworthiness51. the principle of contestability can be incorporated to provide applicants with clear explanations of the factors considered in the decision.
+To address this conflict, developers and policymakers must strike a delicate balance between contestability reliability.
+They can implement mechanisms that allow for challenges but establish thresholds or criteria for when contestation is permissible.
+For instance, in the financial industry, if a bank uses Al algorithms to make loan approval decisions based on applicants' creditworthiness. the principle contestability can be incorporated to applicants with explanations of the factors considered in the decision.
 If an applicant disagrees with the decision or believes there may be errors, they have the option to request manual review.
-The bank sets а guidelines for contestability, such as allowing challenges for loan applications that fall within a specific credit score range or have approval ratings on the borderline.
+The bank sets guidelines for contestability, such as allowing challenges for loan applications that fall within a specific credit score range or have approval ratings on the borderline.
 This approach strikes a balance between allowing contestation and maintaining a certain level of certainty and efficiency in the loan approval process.

-51 Hicham Sadok, Fadi Sakka & Mohammed El Hadi El Maknouzi (2022) Artificial intelligence and bank credit analysis: A review. https://doi.org/10.1080/23322039.2021.2023262
+&lt;sup>51.
+Hicham Sadok, Fadi Sakka & Mohammed El Hadi El Maknouzi (2022) Artificial intelligence and bank credit analysis: A review. https://doi.org/10.1080/23322039.2021.2023262